Jody Scheckter Net Worth 2026

 Business

-After his retirement, Scheckter founded a weapons simulation business in 1984 called Firearms Training Systems (FATS), whose revenue eclipsed £100 million by the early 1990s.[4]
-The company which built firearms training simulators for military, law enforcement and security organisations.[4]
+After his retirement, Scheckter founded a weapons simulation business in 1984 called Firearms Training Systems (FATS), whose revenue eclipsed £100 million by the early 1990s.[88]
+The company built firearms training simulators for military, law enforcement and security organisations.[88]

 Farming